 Above all else, the goal of skepticism is to encourage better healthcare choices.
 In the world of Facebook and Twitter it is easy to be misled.
 Absolute and blanket condemnation may be popular amongst people already inclined to oppose complementary and alternative medicine, but perhaps unlikely to persuade anyone who sees value in the practices.
 The modern information ecosystem encourages preaching to our choirs, rather than broadening our base.
 We must be careful to avoid this temptation.

 Again, Dr. Prasad seems to think that we’ve never even considered the problems of “preaching to the choir,” while ignoring the observation that preaching to the choir is not always a bad thing; for instance, it can be a very good thing indeed when it motivates skeptics and gives them the tools to join the fray.
 He also seems to think that we are incapable of nuance, but maybe that’s just projection.
+Come to think of it, maybe Dr. Prasad’s accusation of being controversial for the clicks is projection too.
+(I suspect that there is no “maybe” about it.)

 One area where Vinay Prasad and I agree